There is so much uncertainty as to what the world will look like in the coming weeks and months as lockdown rules continue to evolve and shift.

 One Love Foundation

-Plum Village, founded by Zen master Thich Nhat Hanh, has brought many of their programs to livestreaming, including dharma talks and meditations in English and French.
+Plum Village, founded by Zen master Thich Nhat Hanh, has brought many of their worldwide programs to livestreaming, including dharma talks, workshops and meditation sessions in English and French.